EarthObservation/RVT_py/docs/start_vis.rst

         no_data=dem_no_data
         )

-    # if we don't need the hillshade array and we just want to save the
+    # if we don't need the hillshade array and we just want to save the hillshade, we
-    # hillshade, we can directly call the default.save_hillshade() method
-    # this method also uses the set hillshade parameters and saves the
+    # can directly call the default.save_hillshade() method. this method also uses the
-    # visualization as a GeoTIFF in the dem_path directory
+    # set hillshade parameters and saves the visualization as a GeoTIFF in dem_path
-    # to save the 8bit version of the result, set save_8bit=True
     default.save_hillshade(
         dem_path=dem_path,
         save_float=True,
-        save_8bit=True
+        save_8bit=True # to save the 8bit version of the result, set save_8bit=True
         )

 Configuring visualization parameters